 Exeter University student Alex returned to his parents Dorset home when lockdown started.
-Three weeks later and he is a non-smoker.
+Three weeks later and he was a non-smoker.
 This is his story.

 "I was at uni in Exeter, living with two other smokers.
 I was smoking ten to twenty rollies a day, depending on if I was going out or not.
 I was noticing how it was affecting my breathing.
 It meant I wasn't doing as much sport.
 I know more than most about the effects of smoking on the body as I’m studying Human Biosciences!